Templareaid/Templareaid.github.io/_posts/2018-3-9-week6blog.md

 ### Weeks Work
-This week I am testing the UI Demo and going over the test spec to add the given feedback.
+This week I fixed the Spec Test based on feedback from Chris.
+I also started work on the high score.

 ### Other Topics
 No other topics for this week.

 ### Time
-* Time this week: 0
+* Time this week: 4
-* Total: 18
+* Total: 26